 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Arizona State University to comply with the requirements of FERPA.
 Students are encouraged to first contact University Registrar Services at (480) 965-7302.
 A complaint may be filed in writing with the Department of Education at the following address: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC, 20202

-Student —is any individual formally admitted and is or has been in attendance at Arizona State University.
+Student —Any individual formally admitted who is or has been in attendance at ASU.
 The term does not apply to applicants for admission, nor does it apply to persons who have been admitted but who have not registered.

-Education Record —any record(s) directly related to a student and maintained by Arizona State University or by a party acting for the university.
-Education records include any information or data recorded in any medium, including, but not limited to: handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche.
+Education Record —Any record(s) directly related to a student and maintained by ASU or by a party acting for the university.
+Education records include any information or data recorded in any medium, including but not limited to handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche.

-- Degrees, Honors and Awards Received (including National Merit, National Achievement, and National Hispanic Scholars)
+- Degrees, honors and awards received (including Dean's List, National Merit, National Achievement, and National Hispanic Scholars)